bitpaket/docs/docs/api/objects/delete-objects.md

 ---
-title: Deleting Objects | BitPaket Docs
+title: Deleting Objects and Folders | BitPaket Docs
 description: Delete multiple objects and folders in single request using batch or single DELETE request to delete single object.
 service: api
 main: objects